Qballjos/portainer_templates/README.md

       - Click Endpoints, then click the name of your VM/Server, and adjust the IP in the noted space

   Adjust your app template list to: https://raw.githubusercontent.com/mycroftwilde/portainer_templates/master/Template/template.json
       - Click Settings, then adjust the App Template URL, and Apply the Changes.
+Afterword, navigate back to the app templates and the list should refesh to be pulling from this repository